Population of Poland

 Most populous cities in Poland

 Poland has several cities considered medium-sized by their number of inhabitants, but there are also some large ones.
 The most populous city is Warsaw, Mazovia, con una diferencia significativa sobre las demás, alcanzando approximately 1.7 million inhabitants.
-It is followed by Łódź, Łódź Voivodeship with 768.8 thousand and Kraków, Lesser Poland with 755 thousand.
+It is followed by Kraków, Lesser Poland with 816.6 thousand and Wrocław, Lower Silesia with 672.5 thousand.

 These are the 20 most populous cities in Poland: